j-a-n/lovelace-wallpanel/README.md

-# Lovelace WallPanel
+# WallPanel
-Wall panel mode for your Home Assistant Lovelace dashboards.
+🖼️ Wall panel mode for your Home Assistant Dashboards.
-Configurable extension which features a fullscreen mode, image screensaver, screen wake lock and the ability to hide side and top bar.
+Configurable extension which features a fullscreen mode, photo slideshow screensaver, screen wake lock and the ability to hide side and top bar.

 ![Screenshot of screensaver](./doc/screenshot-screensaver.png)